titanckw/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod ug+x,o+r hello - a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello chmod ug+x,o hello - creates a script that adds execution permission to the owner, the group owner and the other users, to the file hello chmod 007 - creates a script that sets the permission to the file hello as follows:
  Owner: no permission at all
  Group: no permission at all
-Other users: all the permissio
+ Other users: all the permission chmod 753 hello